Our Global Ambassadors

 Rahul Jain

-Assistant Professor, University of Amsterdam, Netherlands
+Netherlands, Assistant Professor, University of Amsterdam,

 Professor Rahul Jain is an experienced Assistant Professfor with a demonstrated history of research work in the area of microbial biotechnology.
 Their research work is majorly focused on the production of cold-active lipase production and purification and screening of potential plant growth promoting bacteria for biofertilizers formulation.
 Their PhD focused in Biotechnology from Kumaun University, Nainital and GBPNIHESD, Almora.